savs95/savs95.github.io/_pages/about.md

 Before joining NYU, I was a visiting researcher at the MODAL team in INRIA Lille where I worked with [Dr Hemant Tyagi](https://hemant-tyagi.github.io/) and [Dr Mihai Cucuringu](http://www.stats.ox.ac.uk/~cucuring/) (Univ of Oxford).
 Before that I was a Project Associate in the Dept. of Computer Science and Automation, Indian Institute of Science, where I worked with [Dr Anand Louis](https://www.csa.iisc.ac.in/~anandl/) and [Dr Amit Deshpande](https://www.microsoft.com/en-us/research/people/amitdesh/)  (Microsoft Research, India).
 I obtained my undergraduate degree from [IIIT Bangalore](https://www.iiitb.ac.in/).

-**Research Interests**: My research interests lie at the intersection of theoretical computer science and statistical machine learning.
-Currently, I am working on problems in the area of spectrum estimation of matrices in sub-linear time.
-I am also reading about Sum of Squares Hierarchy, and Discrepancy Theory (see [Reading Group](/reading/)).
+**Research Interests**: My research interests lie at the intersection of theoretical computer science and statistical machine learning, with a focus on theoretical foundations of big data.
+Currently, I am working on sublinear time graph problems and clustering problems.
+I am also interested in probabilistic combinatorics, Sum of Squares Hierarchy, and Discrepancy Theory (see [Reading Group](/reading/)).

 ---